 Zeiss LSM 510 Meta Spectral Confocal Microscope

-In February 2007, the Bosch Institute purchased a brand new state-of-the-art laser scanning confocal microscope from Carl Zeiss Australia – the LSM 510 Meta.
+This microscope was purchased in February 2007.
 Funding for this microscope was supported by an NHMRC Equipment grant 2006, a University of Sydney Large Equipment grant 2007, RIBG funding and also the Rebecca L. Cooper Medical Research Foundation.

 - Brief Operating Manual